temporalio/documentation/docs/concepts/what-is-a-workflow-definition.md

 ### What is Workflow Versioning?

 The Workflow Versioning feature enables the creation of logical branching inside a Workflow Definition based on a developer specified version identifier.
-Use this feature when a Workflow Definition logic needs to be updated, but there are running Workflow Executions that currently depend on it.
+This feature is useful for Workflow Definition logic needs to be updated, but there are running Workflow Executions that currently depends on it.
+It is important to note that a practical way to handle different versions of Workflow Definitions, without using the versioning API, is to run the different versions on separate Task Queues.

 - [How to version Workflow Definitions in Go](/docs/go/versioning)
 - [How to version Workflow Definitions in Java](/docs/java/versioning)
 - [How to version Workflow Definitions in TypeScript](/docs/typescript/patching)

+### Handling unreliable Worker Processes

-**How do I handle a Worker Process failure/restart in my Workflow Definition?**
+You do not handle Worker Process failure or restarts in a Workflow Definition.

-You do not.
-Workflow code is completely oblivious to any Worker failures or downtime.
+Workflow Function Executions are completely oblivious to the Worker Process in terms of failures or downtime.
-As soon as the Worker Process or the Temporal Cluster has recovered, the current state of the Workflow Execution is fully restored and the execution is continued.
+The Temporal Platform ensures that the state of a Workflow Execution is recovered and progress resumes if there is an outage of either Worker Processes or the Temporal Cluster itself.
-The only reason a Workflow Execution might fail is due to the Workflow business code throwing an exception, not underlying infrastructure outages.
+The only reason a Workflow Execution might fail is due to the code throwing an error or exception, not because of underlying infrastructure outages.